-Humalog and Novolog are rapid acting.
+Humalog and Novolog are both rapid acting.
 That means they work more quickly than other types of insulin.
-There are important distinctions between Humalog and Novolog, however.
+There are important distinctions between Humalog and Novolog, however, and the drugs are not directly interchangeable.
 Check out this comparison so you can work with your doctor to choose a drug that’s right for you.

 Humalog vs. Novolog

 The table below provides quick facts at a glance.

 |Is a generic version available?||no||no|

 |What does it treat?||type 1 and type 2 diabetes||type 1 and type 2 diabetes|

 |What form does it come in?||solution for injection||solution for injection|

 |What strengths does it come in?|| • 3-mL cartridges

 • 10-mL vials

 • 3-mL FlexTouch